YounesCheikh/Cliargs.NET/_posts/2022-03-22-custom-format.md

 published: true
 ---

 The format is the definition of the prefix for long name and short name of arguments, and the assignation character for setting a value to an argument, this character or symbol is usually located between the argument key and the value, `--arg-key=value`.

 ### Native Format

-The default native format is `--long-argument-name argValue -short-name value --option`
+The default native format is `--long-argument-name argValue -short-name value --option`.

 ### Custom Format

 The customize the input format you can create your own format class by implementing the base class `CliArgsFormat`.

 ```csharp
 public class CustomFormat : CliArgsFormat